cemrifki/concept-mining-in-turkish/README.md

   --output output \
   --top-k 3
 ```
-Another example usage, where the Turkish hypernym lexical database is regenerated:
+Another example usage, where the Turkish hypernym lexical database is regenerated in advance:

 ```
 python main.py \